rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 ##  "subscription-terminated"

-For a receiver, this notification indicates that no further event records for an active subscription should be expected from the publisher.
+For a receiver, this notification indicates that no further event records for an active subscription should be expected from the publisher unless and until a new *subscription-started* notification is received.

 A *subscription-terminated* notification SHOULD only be sent by a publisher to a receiver if a *subscription-started* notification was previously sent.

-A publisher SHOULD NOT send any further event records after the *subscription-terminated* notification.

 The subscription terminated notification may be sent to a receiver for any of these reasons: